uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

   - enable the use of "configuration directories" for VM Proxies as well

 ## Other details
-  - base image for all containers will be Leap 15.3
+  - base image for all containers will be SLE 15 SP3 BCI
   - API/UI will need the following data to add a Proxy:
     - FQDN
     - optional details of a plain http proxy to reach the Server (FQDN, username and password)